Tinderbox (Siouxsie and the Banshees album): Background

+The album's lyrics explore themes such as natural disasters and panic.

+Release

 Tinderbox was released on 21 April 1986.
 A remastered compact disc was issued in 2009 with bonus tracks including an unreleased version of "Song from the Edge of the World" non-album single with Carruthers on guitars, and an unreleased song with lyrics by Steven Severin called "Starcrossed" recorded in May 1985.
 The B-sides of "Cities in Dust" and "Candyman", initially added as bonus tracks on the 1986 CD version of the album, were then included in the Downside Up B-sides box set.

 A 180g vinyl reissue of the album, remastered from the original ¼” tapes and cut half-speed at Abbey Road Studios by Miles Showell, was released in August 2018.

-A limited burgundy coloured vinyl of Tinderbox, was released in October 2021.

 Critical reception

 Sounds praised the album on its release.
 Kevin Murphy wrote, "Tinderbox romps and swoons with all the majesty of Dreamhouse", and added, "it's a refreshing slant on the Banshees' disturbing perspective and restores their vivid shades to pop's pale palette."
 Jon Savage also hailed the record in Spin magazine: "Its scope, ease, and assurance make it a good collection for the Banshees to relaunch themselves into the international market this spring.
 Carruthers fits in to the point that you wouldn't know there was a change, and Budgie's drumming is superb.
 Apart from the singles "Cities in Dust" and "Candyman" (which perpetuates the Banshees' sinister view of childhood), the sparks fly on the crystal clear "Cannons" and the unsettling "Parties Fall".
+Los Angeles Times praised the album saying, it was an "exciting" and "superb offering" with "its own charms".
 Depeche Mode's Dave Gahan hailed the single "Candyman" as "a great Banshees record".